nmsa/bd-demo-api/README.md

 ## Demo [Python](python) REST API

-To start this demo with run the script (e.g. [`./docker-compose-python-psql.sh`](docker-compose-python-psql.sh)) to have both the server and the database running.
+To start this demo with run the script (e.g. [`sh docker-compose-python-psql.sh`](docker-compose-python-psql.sh)) to have both the server and the database running.
 This script uses `docker-compose` and follows the configurations available in [`docker-compose-python-psql.yml`](docker-compose-python-psql.yml)).

 The folder [`app`](python/app) is mapped into the container.